 At the time of approving the financial statements, the Trustees have a reasonable expectation that the charity has adequate resources to continue in operational existence for the foreseeable future and not less than one year from the date of approval.
-The charity has no borrowings however does rely on the general goodwill of the public for much of it's income, as such the pandemic could give rise to a material fluctuation in results and some uncertainty in regard to going concern, however this is being constantly monitored.
+The charity has no borrowings however does rely on the general goodwill of the public for much of its income.